U.S. Custom House-Customary Duty

 Erected by National Park Service.

 Credits.
-This page was last revised on September 1, 2017.
-This page originally submitted on January 4, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 433 times since then and 17 times this year.
+This page was last revised on March 13, 2021.
+It was originally submitted on January 4, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 479 times since then and 12 times this year.
 Photos: 1. submitted on January 4, 2013, by Don Morfe of Baltimore, Maryland.
-2. submitted on August 25, 2017, by Bill Coughlin of North Arlington, New Jersey.
+2. submitted on August 25, 2017, by Bill Coughlin of Woodland Park, New Jersey.
 3. submitted on January 4, 2013, by Don Morfe of Baltimore, Maryland.
 4. submitted on January 5, 2013. • Bill Pfingsten was the editor who published this page.